-The government is providing additional funding of 150 million per annum for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools and to help them develop healthy lifestyles.
+The government has provided additional funding of 150 million per annum for academic years since 2013 to improve provision of physical education (PE) and sport in primary schools and to help them develop healthy lifestyles.
 This funding – provided jointly by the Department for Education, Health and Culture, Media and Sport – will be allocated to primary school Headteachers.
 It is ring-fenced funding, and therefore can only be spent on provision of PE and sport in schools.

 Inspecting primary school PE and school sport: new funding

 1. In April 2013, the Government announced new funding of 150 million for physical education (PE) and sport.
 This funding should be used to improve the quality and breadth of PE and sport provision.